Segedunum / Wallsend Roman Fort

 RS Home

 Segedunum, or Wallsend Roman Fort, Museum and Hadrians Wall is the most easterly part of the wall.
-It is situated on the north end of Newcastle at the suburb of Wallsend, about 5 miles north of the city centre, an area known for shipbuilding since the early 1900s.
+It is on the north end of Newcastle at the suburb of Wallsend, 5 miles north of the city centre, an area known for shipbuilding since the early 1900s.

 Segedunum is one of the main forts built alongside Hadrian’s Wall, the wall built from 122 AD - 128 AD for Emperor Hadrian who lived 76 AD - 138 AD.